 Kianda also launched a new supply chain automation solution.
 In short, it is an umbrella system that allows you to enhance your current supplier engagement.
 It allows Kianda’s customers to provide supplier portals to the external parties they work with.
 Simply, so they will share their common business processes and synchronise their data in a single platform securely and easily.

 Above all, it enables considerable savings on efficiency, data management and time (savings between 10 and 20K per month)—all within 10 days.

 It was time for another conversation.

-Derya explained her ambitious plans for Kianda (next NCLC generation citizen developer standard).
-As well, the desire to have a social impact through no-code and low-code and how digital transformation is no longer a choice.
-Derya wants Kianda to become the Apple of the citizen developer space (that is a reference to the user experience and customer-centric approach of Kianda).
+Derya explains her ambitious plans for Kianda (next NCLC generation citizen developer standard).
+She talks about her desire to have a social impact through no-code and low-code.
+Moreover, she highlights how digital transformation is no longer a choice.
+Derya wants Kianda to become the Apple of the citizen developer space.
+That is a reference to the user experience and customer-centric approach of Kianda.

 The world of digital transformation is very confusing.
 There are lots of vendors making lots of promises.
 There is NCLC in automation, AI, robotics, and it will increasingly be applied to other technologies.